paulrougieux/cobwood/paper/paper.md

 We have created a new representation of forest products markets datasets using N dimensional labelled data arrays based on Xarray.
 The data structure enhances source code readability so that it can serve as the basis for further modelling improvement.
 Cobwood can be used as a starting point to implement different forest sector models.
+The scenario configuration files should make it possible to compare many model implementations with many configuration parameters.

 # References